langbein-daniel/BikeTripPlanner/README.md

 Prerequisites: Install Docker Compose, `jq`, `sudo` and optionally `make`.

 The following sections provide additional information about the individual build steps.
 There is also a [Makefile](Makefile) to accomplish the same.

-TLDR: Just run `make` to build all Docker images.

 ### GTFS data